 When using Bing as a search engine, you will never encounter a captcha wall, which is a regular problem with Google search.
 For users who aren’t signed in and those who frequently use Tor/VPN, it’s rather common to run into Google’s unusual traffic detector leading to a captcha wall.
 Even Android users will face this issue on a third-party browser app.

 If you’re tired of proving to Google you’re not a bot, Bing will welcome your excessive searches with open arms.
 Bing does not flag your search from a VPN/Tor source as suspicious activity, as it has its own built-in settings to change your country and location of search.

 2. Less Effort in Image Scrolling

-Bing had originally introduced horizontal image scrolling, which has now been replicated by Google.
+Bing was the first to introduce horizontal image scrolling, which has now been replicated by Google.
 There are a few differences, though.

-Google’s horizontal images open in a side panel which occupies almost half the screen space, only allowing you to preview five or six of these images without scrolling down further.
-The worst part is when you click on an image – it first directs you to the host website where you have to scroll down once again to trace where it is.
+Google’s horizontal images open in a side panel which occupies nearly half the screen on your device, allowing you to preview five or six of these images without having to scroll down further.
+The worst part is that when you click on an image – it first directs you to the host website where you have to scroll down once again to trace where the image is.
 This defeats the whole purpose of image previews.

 Once you click on an image, you will directly view a full-sized image (in a separate tab) rather than being forced to visit the website first.
 Bing allows you to quickly view multiple images across different tabs.